skypjack/entt/docs/md/entity.md

 * When the pointer is null, the function tries to default-construct an instance of the object to bind to the entity and returns true on success.

-* When the pointer is non-null, the function tries to copy-construct an instance of the object to bind to the entity and returns true on success.
+* When the pointer is not null, the function tries to copy-construct an instance of the object to bind to the entity and returns true on success.

 This means that, starting from a reference to the base, it's possible to bind